o-ran-sc/archived-portal-ric-dashboard/app-mgr-client/README.md

 # App Manager Client Generator

-This projects generates a REST client library from the Swagger specification file stored in src/main/resources and packages it in a jar.
+This projects generates a REST client library from the OpenAPI specification file obtained from the ric-plt/appmgr project, available here as a git submodule with a pinned version, and packages it in a jar.

 ## Eclipse and STS Users